 - Small pellets of InstaMorph could be a choking hazard.
 Please supervise small children when using InstaMorph.

 - InstaMorph can stick to different materials when it’s hot.
 Sometimes you want this, sometimes you don’t.
 It can stick to the following including but not limited to: metal, other plastic, vinyls, fabrics, acrylics (like fake fingernails or plexiglass), and styrofoam.

 - Because of the unique remoldable property of InstaMorph, you should keep your finished pieces away from sources of extreme heat.
 We would hate to see you lose your amazing creation in a tragic space-heater accident.

-- Although its non-toxic, InstaMorph has not been certified “safe for internal use” or “food safe”.
+- Although its non-toxic, InstaMorph has not yet been certified “safe for internal use” or “food contact safe”.